Skip to main content

 }

-Before we dive into more details concerning wallets, letโ€™s look at how wallets accept external transactions.
+Before we dive into more details concerning wallets, letโ€™s look at how wallets accept external messages.
 On TON, all wallets hold the ownerโ€™s public key, seqno, and subwallet_id.
-When receiving an external transaction, the wallet uses the get_data() method to retrieve data from the storage portion of the wallet.
-It then conducts several verification procedures and decides whether to accept the transaction or not.
+When receiving an external message, the wallet uses the get_data() method to retrieve data from the storage portion of the wallet.
+It then conducts several verification procedures and decides whether to accept the message or not.
 This process is conducted as follows:

 () recv_external(slice in_msg) impure {